gregcaporaso/microbiogeo/doc/notes/progress_report_1.rst

 Mantel correlogram did for this test (the third distance matrix was not used for those tests, though).

-\** Several of the clustering methods (i.e. ANOSIM, Adonis, PERMANOVA, and MRPP) seem to have very sensitive to clustering.
+\** Several of the category methods (i.e. ANOSIM, Adonis, PERMANOVA, and MRPP) seem to be very sensitive.
 These methods were tested on the whole body dataset using the sex category to determine the grouping of samples.
-We thought this would be a good negative control to test as we did not expect to see significant clustering on sex.
+We thought this would be a good negative control to test as we did not expect to see significant differences between groups of samples based on sex.
 Much to our surprise, the methods returned very small p-values (around 0.001 with 999 permutations).
-We also tested the methods on other categories that shouldn't indicate clustering (e.g. DOB for the overview tutorial, Hour or Day for Glen Canyon) and still received significant p-values.
+We also tested the methods on other categories that shouldn't indicate significant differences (e.g. DOB for the overview tutorial, Hour or Day for Glen Canyon) and still received significant p-values.
 Greg suggested that we shuffle the individual's sexes in the whole body mapping file and try the tests again.
 Adonis, PERMANOVA, and MRPP still gave p-values of 0.001, but ANOSIM gave a large p-value (0.201).
-Thus, ANOSIM might be detecting very weak clustering on sex, but it is hard to say what the others are detecting.
+Thus, ANOSIM might be detecting very weak differences based on sex, but it is hard to say what the others are detecting.
 When we tested these methods using the three shuffled distance matrices as negative controls, they computed large p-values, which is what we expected to see.

 Some sources say that ANOSIM, MRPP, and \*ANOVA sometimes detect differences in spread (i.e. variability) within groups and report that the groups are